polygon

 Default: borderColor = white

 borderWidth is a number (deg).
-Or a 1×n vector for different border widths for different polygon.
+Or a vector for different border widths for different polygons.
 0 = no border.

 borderColor is a 1×3 RGB vector with numbers between 0–1 setting border color.
-Or an n×3 matrix for different border colors for different polygons.
+You can also use a 1×4 RGBA vector to give the border transparency.
+Or an n×3/4 matrix for different border colors/transparencies for different polygons.

 Input properties all visual elements have